-- Next, I insert the doll pick in the center of the cake and used the same yellow fondant to cover the bodice.
-And using the same colored fondant, I cut long strips of fondant, folded it along its long edge and cut it into short strips of about 7 to 8 cm lengths.
+- Next, I inserted the doll pick in the center of the cake and used the same yellow to cover the bodice.
+And using the same color, I cut long strips of fondant, folded it along its long edge and cut it into short strips of about 7 to 8 cm lengths.
 I arranged these strips in 2 curved layers all around the dress about one third below the waist.
 And to hide the joints of the strips, I added tiny 5 petal flowers that were cut in 3 different sizes in descending order.

 - As for the red rose on Belle’s hand, I made this by hand and attached it to a short piece of floral wire.
 I also added a green leaf which I formed by hand (the veins marked by my needle tool).

 - As for Belle’s hair, I could not do it up to match Belle’s hair do, so I tied it half instead.

 Decorating the Belle cake board

 - And the princess was placed on a decorated cake board.
 I covered the cake board in brown fondant and using my ruler as a guide, I marked long horizontal lines, each about 2.5 cm apart.
 And then I marked vertical lines in alternate order along each row.
 And using my needle tool, I further marked short wood grain marks on the edges and marked tiny holes using a toothpick at the corner of each of the rectangle sections.
 Overall, the idea was to create wooden plank floor effect.